 Dr. Evermor merrily manipulates bits and pieces of the historical slipstream.
-He's been constructing God knows what behind Delaney's Surplus since 1983.
+He's been building god-knows-what behind Delaney's Surplus since 1983.

-Tom doesn't use blueprints or drawings, and has no traditional art schooling.
-"No sketches, no models, no nothing -- I just go for it."
-This is pretty amazing, since sculptures like the Juicer Bug are fifteen tons, and will be hoisted up on spindly insect legs.
+Dr. Evermor doesn't use blueprints or drawings, and he has no traditional art schooling.
+"No sketches, no models, no nothing -- I just go for it," he told us on a visit several years ago.
+This is pretty amazing since the Juicer Bug, for example, weighs fifteen tons, and will be hoisted up on spindly insect legs.
 "Everything here is free floating.
 I got these bug toenails up in the air, but I don't want a toenail falling off on somebody."
-He develops his own construction solutions, so far without mishap.
+The Doctor develops his own construction solutions, so far without mishap.
 "No engineering firm could compute the compression on these legs."

-Tom is slowing down, walking from sculpture to sculpture a bit more tentatively.
-Tom's wife Eleanor and son Troy pitch in on the creation.
-Troy runs the dismantling business now.
-Why is Tom still building?
+Why is he still building?
 "Why not?" he answers.
-He thinks of it as "an inspiration to other people to look at things in a different perspective."
+He thinks of his creations as "an inspiration to other people to look at things in a different perspective."

 There is no set launch date for the Forevertron, but it stands ready.
 When the voices from the celestial sphere tell Dr. Evermor it's time to go, he will assemble his fans and loved ones, enter the egg-shaped travel chamber, power up the Magnetic Steering Gyro, flip on the thrusters, and, as he puts it, "highball it to heaven."